sulu/sulu/src/Sulu/Bundle/MediaBundle/Resources/js/components/SingleMediaDropzone/README.md

-The `SingleMediaDropzone` component enabels uploading media using drag and drop.
+The `SingleMediaDropzone` component enables uploading media using drag and drop.
 The component doesn't handle the upload mechanism but provides the dropped file through the `onDrop` callback.
 By using the `source` prop you can show a thumbnail of the uploaded image.